jamessud/jamessud.github.io/_projects/words_1_edelweiss.md

 Kalki smiles.
 They clutch the basket to their chest.
 They do not grip too tightly, knowing not to crush the delicate mushrooms and flowers, knowing they may fall from grasp.

 Kalki even lets out a giggle as they topple head-over-feet down the Alps.

+Image: The Edelweiss and The Lotus, by James Sud.
+Digital.